Payadel/assert/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 about: Create a report to improve

-title: "bug: "
+title: 'bug: '

-labels: "scope-bug"
+labels: 'scope-bug'

-assignees: ""
+assignees: ''
 ---

 # Bug Report